- Explosives Programs

 Question: What should I do when I get to S&T as a new graduate student?

-Answer: Immediately come to the mining office to see Barb and get put on the email list serves so that you are notified of all department activities and opportunities such as summer jobs, float trips, get-togethers and society functions.
+Answer: Immediately come to the mining office to see Tina and get put on the email list serves so that you are notified of all department activities and opportunities such as summer jobs, float trips, get-togethers and society functions.
 Also joining the student chapter of the International Society of Explosives Engineers (ISEE) is a must.
 Come visit the explosives faculty and department chair and discuss your interests and the program further with them, they are a wealth of information about what is going on.
 We encourage and expect our graduate students to fully participate in departmental activities, the majority of which are great fun, like haunted mine.
 Also think about looking into the competition teams such as mucking, mine rescue etc.